-5. Spotlight Your Neighborhood
+5. Spotlight your neighborhood

-Just as you would photograph your house to sell fast, make sure you also include photos of those beautiful neighborhood parks, fun nightlife, and great access to shopping and restaurants in your listing.
+Just as you would photograph your home to sell fast, make sure you also include photos of those beautiful neighborhood parks, fun nightlife, and great access to shopping and restaurants in your listing.
 Remember, you’re not only selling your home, but also the lifestyle that comes with it!